djriefler/Scribble/README.md

     import ScribbleKit

+Next, ScribbleManager must register the delegate and pass a license key for verification:

+    ScribbleManager.registerScribbleManager(with: myClassInstance, registeredLicenseKey: "abcdefg")

 Next have one of your classes conform to the ScribbleProtocol and implement the ScribbleProtocol methods you would like to receive callbacks for.
 Here we implement didPeripheralCaptured so that we can receive color information and store it in a variable:

     class MyClass: NSObject, ScribbleProtocol {